Phrogz/rephinez/README.md

 4. Review and adjust the Yardstick weights and their impact on the final score.
 Yardsticks resulting in a higher score will more heavily impact the state than those producing lower scores.
+   Lower scores are better; an overall score of "0.0" indicates the perfect result.

 5. Review the optimization settings, primarily to ensure that your simulation will stop after a reasonable amount of time, giving you a chance to change settings and continue.

    * **Starting Temp** — Controls the initial temperature to use at the beginning of each optimization round.
      Higher temperatures make it more likely for the simulation to accept changes that increase the score.
-The amount of heat needed is partially dependent upon the overall score of the state.
-If you feel that your optimization is getting stuck, either increase the temperature or lower the weightings on your yardsticks.
+     The amount of heat needed is partially dependent upon the overall score of the state; if you feel that your optimization is getting stuck, increase the temperature or lower the yardstick weightings.

    * **Falloff Over** — The temperature will asymptotically falloff towards zero during a round.
 This setting controls how long it takes for the temperature to reach 1% of the starting temp.
 Cooling off more slowly takes more time,